 The experience of homelessness is devastating for those individuals presenting and is extremely distressing for a workforce that is funded to respond to their need.

 The pandemic has shown us that, when the political and community will exists, housing can be constructed.
-The State Government is in the process of constructing 12,000 new properties.
-To meet current need construction of 6,000 properties a year for 10 years is required.
+The State Government is in the process of constructing 12,000 new properties over four years.
+Construction of 6,000 properties a year for 10 years is required just to house those households already on the waiting list.

 The Western Homelessness Network provides homelessness and family violence services in the Local Government Areas of: Melbourne, Maribyrnong, Wyndham, Moonee Valley, Brimbank, Melton and Hobsons Bay.